 - Intelligent User Interfaces and Machine Learning — Ken Arnold studies studies how people use intelligent systems for creative productivity, which has led to ground-breaking work on how predictive typing affects what people write and how.

 - Software Engineering - Patrick Bailey is an experienced software engineer who has made regular contributions to software development publications, including Better Software Magazine, and is the editor of the Dynamic Link.

 These programs have brought in hundreds of thousands of dollars of grant funding for faculty and student research collaboration.

 Christian Scholarship in Computing

 The department also studies the Christian underpinnings of computing.
 Derek Schuurman's work focuses on this area.
-For details on this work, see Derek's recent book, Shaping a Digital World, and other materials available at Christianity and Computing.
+For details on this work, see Derek's book, Shaping a Digital World, a recent interview he did with Jason Thacker, and other materials available at Christianity and Computing.